Application Management

 Instance Windows

-property of the application instance:
+property of the app instance:

-// Get an application.
+// Get an app.

 var app = await AppManager.AwaitApplication(a => a.Name == "appName");